nautobot/nautobot/nautobot/docs/installation/region-and-site-data-migration-guide.md

 }
 ```

-To modify the data correctly, we need to replace query filter strings to those of model class `Location`:
+To modify the data correctly, we need to:
     1. Replace all occurrences of "region" with "parent" in the **Key** portion (before ":") of the data **not Value** (after ":").
     2. Since Nautobot carries over the UUIDs of the old `Site`/`Region` instances when creating the new "Site"/"Region" type `Location` instances, we **do not** need to change the UUID values in `...__id` and `...__id__in` Keys.